 Related Reading: Don’t Cheat On Your Gluten-Free Diet

 If you’re ready to feel better and lose the chronic inflammation that has plagued your life this year, you should definitely take a closer look at the gluten-free lifestyle.

 (2) You May Lose Weight

 The idea that someone can lose weight by going gluten-free is one that makes many people with celiac disease roll their eyes.
 I get it.
 I, too, believe that you cannot lose weight just by going gluten-free when you have celiac disease.
 A gluten-free donut is filled with just as much sugar and refined carbohydrates as a regular donut.

 But inflammation weight gain is real.
 Think about when your hurt your leg.
 It’s usually large, puffy, swollen and inflammed until it heals.
-Now think about if that kind of inflammation existed inside of you ALL.
-THE.
-TIME.
-This means you’d be retaining “inflammation weight” day-in and day-out.
+Now think about if that kind of inflammation was happening inside of you all the time.
+This would mean you’d be retaining “inflammation weight” day-in and day-out.